ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch19.md

 ROUGE and captures semantic similarity better due to its contextual embeddings.
 Also, it may be computationally more expensive than BLEU and ROUGE, as it requires using a pretrained BERT model for the evaluation.
-While BERTScore provides a useful automatic evaluation metric, itâ€™s not perfect and should be used alongside other evaluation techniques, including human judgment.
+While BERTScore provides a useful automatic evaluation metric, it's not perfect and should be used alongside other evaluation techniques, including human judgment.